MadoShi64/rstep/README.md

 simulation.
 It prepares the input data (meteo (file.mto), sol (file.sol), animal load (file.cha), vegetation (file.veg)…) for STEP simulation, by cleaning and formatting the data.
-It provides a simple workflow for the model parametrization and calibration, with a set of functions to automatize the visualisation of the model outputs (1D: plots and 2D: maps), using several functions some of which come from other packages in the R environment.
+It provides a simple workflow with a set of functions to automatize the visualisation of the model outputs (1D: plots and 2D: maps), using several functions some of which come from other packages in the R environment.